Sony A7 II versus Sony A7R III

 Both the A7 II and the A7R III are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The A7 II replaced the earlier Sony A7, while the A7R III followed on from the Sony A7R II.

-So what conclusions can be drawn?
+So what is the bottom line?
 Is there a clear favorite between the Sony A7 II and the Sony A7 II?
 The listing below highlights the relative strengths of the two models.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.